openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_configure.rst

 =============================

 .. important:: You can change the name of a group configuration at any time.
    However, before you modify any other characteristics of a group configuration that is currently used in a running course, review `Guidelines for Modifying Group Configurations`_.

 #.
 On the **Group Configurations** page, hover over the group configuration and
-   click **Edit**.
+   select **Edit**.

    .. image:: ../../../shared/building_and_running_chapters/Images/group_configurations_edit.png
-    :alt: The Group Configurations page with Edit button
+    :alt: An image of the Group Configurations page with Edit button highlighted.
+    :width: 800

    The following page opens:

    .. image:: ../../../shared/building_and_running_chapters/Images/save-group-config.png
-    :alt: Edit a Group Configuration page
+    :alt: An image of the Edit a Group Configuration page.
+    :width: 800

 #.
 Modify the name and description as needed.

 #.
 Modify groups in the configuration as needed.
 See `Create a Group
    Configuration`_ for details.

 #.
-Click **Save** to save your changes.
+Select **Save** to save your changes.

 .. _Delete a Group Configuration: